 If you expect to be in a lower tax bracket when you retire, a traditional 401 (k) may make more sense than a Roth account.
 However, if you're now in a lower tax bracket and think you'll be in a higher tax bracket when you retire, a Roth 401 (k) might be a better option.
 With a traditional 401 (k) plan, you pay income taxes on any contribution or profit you withdraw.
 With a Roth 401 (k), income taxes only apply to your earnings, since you've already prepaid the money you put into the account.

+Alternatively, you could consider investing in a Gold IRA.
+To compare Gold IRA companies and decide which one is right for you, it's important to do your research and compare the fees, services, and investment options offered by each company.
 The 10% early withdrawal penalty from the IRS still applies to both plans.
 The main difference between a Roth 401 (k) and a 401 (k) is when you pay taxes into your employer-sponsored retirement account.
 With a Roth 401 (k), you contribute money after taxes and can then withdraw it tax-free once you reach retirement age.

 A traditional 401 (k) plan allows you to make pre-tax contributions, but you'll have to pay income tax on distributions you make in retirement.
 If you can handle a tighter cash flow and suspect that you may be in a higher tax bracket, the Roth 401k is the best thing for you.
 If you have little cash flow and could use the extra money while saving for retirement, the traditional 401k is for you.
 In addition, if you suspect that you are in a lower tax bracket in the future when you withdraw money, you should choose the traditional 401k.

 If the answer is lower, then a traditional 401 (k) plan would make more sense.
 However, if you expect to have a higher tax rate during retirement, a Roth 401 (k) may be the best option.
 Unfortunately, the Roth 401 (k) doesn't have the flexibility of a Roth IRA; you can't eliminate contributions at any time.
 However, there is a lot to understand about how they work and how to use the 401k for the best results.

 If you want the after-tax value of your traditional 401 (k) plan to equal what you could accumulate in a Roth 401 (k) plan, you must invest the tax savings of the traditional 401 (k) contribution each year.
 You can't make a Roth contribution this year and then decide five years from now to convert the contributions to a traditional 401 (k) pre-tax plan.
 If you retire and need to start accepting distributions from the Roth 401 (k), you can transfer them directly to a Roth IRA (either a new one or an existing one) and turn your heirs into the beneficiaries.
 The advantage of the traditional 401k is that you can defer your earnings and keep them while they grow in your account.

 If you go the Roth route, you'll know exactly what your tax liability will be now, instead of expecting it to stay low for years to come.
 They will be in the same account, but the administrator of the company's 401k plan will account for them separately.
 If you don't have access to a Roth option at work, you can still take advantage of Roth benefits (as long as you meet income requirements) by working with your investment professional to open a Roth IRA account.
 Once you get the hang of investing 15% of every paycheck in your Roth 401 (k) right from the start, you won't even miss out on the money you pay in taxes.

 Here's a breakdown of the differences between Roth 401 (k) plans and traditional 401 (k) plans, along with some scenarios to help you assess which one best fits your retirement planning.
 At the end of the year, Uncle Sam will pay you a larger tax bill because he recognized all your contributions to Roth.
 The biggest difference between a Roth 401 (k) and a traditional 401 (k) is the way in which the money you deposit is taxed.
-The Roth 401 (k) includes some of the best features of a 401 (k), but that's where their similarities end. .
+The Roth 401 (k) includes some of the best features of a 401 (k), but that's where their similarities end.